statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 *([Play the game][ducksgame] or [view the complete source][duckssource].)*

 How difficult is it to build a WebGL-based browser game without any prior 3D experience?
 Very.
-Concepts such as normals and matrix transformations can be intimidating to someone who hasn't recently passed a linear algebra exam, and a huge amount of knowledge is required just to get something moving on the screen.
+Concepts such as normals and matrix transformations can be intimidating to someone who hasn't recently passed a linear algebra exam.
+There's a pile of knowledge required before you can get something more than a simple triangle to move on the screen.
 Luckily, frameworks such as [GLGE][glge] abstract a lot of the hard stuff away and let budding game developers develop games more quickly.

+Personally, I have passing familiarity with tools like Infini-D, Blender and Flash, so when I think of a 3D scene I imagine objects and groups of objects at coordinates in space, not meshes and normals and transformation matrices.
+Part of this experience was learning how to translate those artistic ideas into OpenGL concepts.
+GLGE helps a lot with doing that.

 This is a three-part monologue on how I built a WebGL game with very little experience in programming 2D graphics.
 In four days I was able to turn an idea into a game with cute ducks that my friends' 7-year-old daughter enjoyed.
-(She scored 15 seconds.)

-I have passing familiarity with tools like Infini-D, Blender and Flash, so when I think of a 3D scene I imagine objects and groups of objects at coordinates in space, not meshes and normals and transformation matrices.
-Part of this experience was learning how to translate those artistic ideas into OpenGL concepts, and GLGE luckily helps a lot with doing that.

 ### The origin of the idea: COLLADA models